-The findings – published on a non-peer reviewed preprint server – could have implications for social distancing measures, the team says.
+The findings – which have now been published in the Royal Society’s Covid-19 Publishing Collection [updated 23 December 2020] – could have implications for social distancing measures, the team says.

 Researchers compared the number of droplets that landed on a surface in front of a person coughing and speaking without and with a surgical mask or a basic cotton face covering.

 Tests were carried out on people and a life-sized anatomical human model connected to a machine that simulates coughs and speech.
 The analysis found that the number of droplets was more than 1,000 times lower when wearing even a single layer cotton mask.

 These results contrast with previous studies which have found masks to be less effective, but these studies also measured small droplets, known as aerosols, which can remain airborne for hours.

 It is still uncertain how much virus transmission occurs by aerosol, but if this does turn out to be significant, the current findings overestimate the protective effects of face coverings, the team says.

 Nevertheless, for bigger droplets carrying the largest amount of virus masks are very effective indeed in reducing spread to the immediate surroundings.